marker197/party-watch-for-emby/README.md

 ### Smart Watch Queue

-Looks at your Trakt watchlist, trending shows, and what's popular, then builds a "what to watch next" playlist inside Emby.
+Looks at your Simkl/MDBList watchlists, trending shows, and what's popular, then builds a "what to watch next" playlist inside Emby.
 It updates itself every night so there's always something ready.

 If a show or movie on your queue isn't in your Emby library yet, you can send it straight to Radarr (for movies) or Sonarr (for TV shows) to be downloaded — one button press from the dashboard.